Meal and Entertainment Expenses

-Generally, to justify claiming dining and entertainment expenses the IRS wants you to show that a business discussion or negotiation occurred to obtain income or some business benefit.
+Growing a business sometimes requires that you wine and dine business associates.
+Generally, to justify claiming dining and entertainment expenses the IRS wants you to show that a business discussion or negotiation occurred with the goal of deriving income or getting some business benefit.

 As a general rule, a business discussion must take place the same day as the dining or entertainment.
-If this is not the case, and if you're questioned, you will need an explanation that is acceptable the an IRS.
+If this is not the case, and if you're questioned, you will need an explanation that is acceptable to the IRS.

-The IRS recognizes that if you have an out-of-town customer, it is possible for the business discussion and the dining or entertainment to be separated by one day.
+For example the IRS recognizes that if you have an out-of-town customer, it is possible for the business discussion and the dining or entertainment to be separated by one day.

 To be deductible, meal and entertainment expenses must be:

-Ordinary and necessary:
+Ordinary and Necessary:

 An ordinary expense is an expense that is common and accepted in your type of business.
 A necessary expense is an expense that is helpful and appropriate in your business.
 To be considered a necessary expense, it does not have to be required.